NitaiEdelberg/Ai-Tetris/README.md

 ### By Nitai Edelberg & Ido Toker

 # Project Summary
 This project implements Tetris AI using a genetic algorithm.
-The AI improves by evolving weights over multiple generations.
+The AI learns and improves by evolving its weights over multiple generations.
 The AI plays Tetris by evaluating board states using heuristics.
-The game supports human vs AI and AI-only modes with graphical rendering.
+The game supports human vs. AI and AI-only modes with graphical rendering.

 ![RunningGameGif.gif](Resources/RunningGameGif.gif)